giantswarm/fmt/kubernetes/annotations_and_labels.md

   also be used as replicas selector.
 E.g. `app=nginx-ingress-controller`.
   Exceptions can be made to accomodate for adherence to existing selectors upstream.
-- `giantswarm.io/type` - value should be either `system` for core system services (i.e. K8s components) or `managed` for Giant Swarm managed services (i.e. networking, DNS, monitoring, ingress controller, etc.).
-Latter would be usually managed by `chart-operator`.
+- `giantswarm.io/service-type` - value should be either `system` for core system services (i.e. K8s components) or `managed` for Giant Swarm managed services (i.e. networking, DNS, monitoring, ingress controller, etc.).
+Latter would be managed by `chart-operator`.

 ## Finalizers